 Where Do You Go From There?

-If the Sheriff locates non-exempt property during that time, it can be seized and sold, with the proceeds used to satisfy your judgment in whole or in part.
-With some limitations, property that can be seized by the Sheriff includes cars, motorcycles, airplanes, boats, valuable jewelry, artwork, funds in bank accounts, corporate stock, and other real or personal property.
+If the Sheriff locates non-exempt property during that time, it may be seized and sold, with the proceeds being used to satisfy your judgment in whole or in part.
+With some limitations, property that can be seized by the Sheriff typically includes cars, motorcycles, airplanes, boats, valuable jewelry, artwork, funds in bank accounts, corporate stock, and other real or personal property.
 Once seized, the property is typically sold by the Sheriff at an auction sale with the net proceeds paid to you.

 What Can You Do If The Sheriff Does Not Find Any Property?

 If the Sheriff is unable to locate property subject to execution, there is a variety of other tools to employ in order to investigate and recover on your judgment.
 Several options fall within a category of actions called "supplemental proceedings."
 Supplemental proceedings include, but are not limited to: